npanium/vercel-block-nonce-minigame/backend/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with the following variables:
+3. Create an optional `.env` file in the root directory with the following variables:

 ```env
 PORT=3001